qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_selection.rst

 Selection Modes
 ---------------
 Due to the small changes the configuration for the selection mode hasn't changed.
 The widgets also suport the property ``selectionMode`` with these different modes:

 * **single:** Only one element or none at all can be selected.
 * **one:** Exactly one item is selected if possible.
 The first selectable item is selected per default.
 * **multi:**  Multiple items can be selected by using the modifier keys together with mouse or keyboard actions.
 This type also allows empty selections.
 * **adaptive:** Easy Web-2.0 selection mode: multiple items can be selected without modifier keys.
 Empty selections are possible.

 .. note::

     *Multi* and *Adaptive* selections are dealing with **selection ranges**, *Single* and *One* are dealing with one **selected item**.

-xxx

 ::